CJ-N/write-360/README.md

 # wrtie-360
-This is a simple Sqlite Note App created as a memo
+This is a simple Sqlite Note App created in a form of a MEMO.